 Depending on whom you choose to believe, the 1990 Donruss set was filled with error cards for one of three reasons.

 Anyone who proofreads a manuscript can agree with how easily mistakes can slip through.
-Primarily, these card companies relied on these errors being spotted by correctors and then correcting them in subsequent print runs.
+Primarily, these card companies relied on these errors being spotted by quality control and correcting them in subsequent print runs.
 It’s little wonder error cards were commonplace.

-The lax quality control standard might have contributed to a few error cards; however, error cards felt intentional at a point.
+The lax quality control standard might have contributed to a few error cards; however, error cards felt intentional.
 While there’s been no proof of this, it’s a belief that card companies started purposely creating error cards to add intrigue to their set and attract buyers.

 Undoubtedly, error cards drove sales as more people bought these packs hoping to pull valuable error cards.
 The 1989 Ripken error card was the talk of the hobby, and Donruss looked to get a piece of this “error card-shaped” pie.